Authentication Service

 Run one of the get commands before you run an update action to obtain the current values of all parameters.

-If annotation is enabled for the Scheduling definitions, Configuration management, or Control-M security category in Control-M, you must also provide an annotation to justify your action.
+If annotation is enabled for the Scheduling definitions, Configuration management, or Control-M security category in the Configuration domain, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.

 REST API Syntax